 \paragraph{Prototype Model Checker}

-On the practical side, we present \texttt{hyperatlmc}, a prototype model checker for an efficient fragment of \HyperATLS{}.
-The fragment supported by our tool does, in particular, include all alternation free \HyperLTL{} formulas \cite{FinkbeinerRS15}, the model checking approach from \cite{CoenenFST19}, and the formulas arising when expressing asynchronous hyperproperties in \HyperATLS{}.
+On the practical side, we present \texttt{hyperatlmc}, a prototype model checker for a fragment of \HyperATLS{}.
+The fragment supported by our tool does, in particular, include all alternation-free \HyperLTL{} formulas \cite{FinkbeinerRS15}, the model checking approach from \cite{CoenenFST19}, and the formulas arising when expressing asynchronous hyperproperties in \HyperATLS{}.

 \paragraph{Contributions}